 What is the difference between personalized and individualized learning?

-Individualized learning mainly adjusts the learning path, pace, or scope of the content.
-Personalized learning goes beyond that and additionally targets learning goals, content, and methods to the individual person.
+Individualized learning primarily adapts the learning path, pace, or scope of content.
+Personalized learning goes beyond that and additionally aligns learning goals, content, and methods specifically to the individual person.

-Individualized learning is especially suitable when participants have different learning speeds or levels of knowledge.
-Learners can work through content at their own pace and move through the learning process more flexibly.
+Individualized learning is particularly suitable when participants have different learning speeds or levels of knowledge.
+Learners can work through content at their own pace and progress through the learning process more flexibly.

-What does personalized learning mean in the continuing education context?
+What does personalized learning mean in the context of further education?

-In personalized learning, learning content and learning goals are more strongly adapted to an individual's interests, tasks, or development goals.
-This increases the relevance of the continuing education for the individual participant.
+In personalized learning, learning content and learning goals are more closely adapted to the individual interests, tasks, or development goals of a person.
+This increases the relevance of the training for the individual participant.

 Why is the distinction between the two learning concepts important?

-Knowing the difference allows continuing education measures to be planned more precisely.
-Companies and trainers can then make more conscious decisions about whether they want to primarily make learning paths more flexible or design learning goals individually.
+Anyone who knows the difference can plan further education measures more systematically.
+Companies and trainers can thereby make more conscious decisions about whether they want to make learning paths more flexible or design learning goals individually.